justinrichardsmusic/PGEv2_Extensions/Audio/README.md

     em++ -std=c++17 -O2 -s ALLOW_MEMORY_GROWTH=1 -s MAX_WEBGL_VERSION=2 -s MIN_WEBGL_VERSION=2 -s USE_LIBPNG=1 -s USE_SDL_MIXER=2 main.cpp soloud.o -o pge.html --preload-file ./assets

 This will be our compile command to use with emscripten.
 Save the text document and continue.

+(For linux and MacOS - please refer to the compile instructions in the readme_linux / readme_macOS files in this repo instead)

 Compiling with Emscripten for Web
 ---------------------------------